 "I hate to get metaphysical about this, but we are here for such a short time: we are mortal and it's over before you know it, and it's precious," she stressed.
 "It's a rare and amazing thing to be a human being who has any kind of agency over their life at all, and I just can't give a shit where people put me in the filing cabinet of their own imagination… But it's a question of, look, the clock is ticking, we have to limit where we put our energies and resources, and I'm not going to put them into caring what other people think of me."

 The Takeaway: Every moment we are alive is precious.
-Treat it as such, and don't waste a single second.
+Treat it as such, and don't waste a single second worrying about what other people think.

 For Reese Witherspoon, ambition is not a dirty word.
 The successful actress, director, and fashion designer is a huge gender equality advocate, encouraging and educating women to harness their power and assert themselves in their career, relationships, and life.
 And she truly believes it's important to fail without fear.
 A huge part of this process is to surround yourself with supportive women who boost your confidence and give you courage.